Rishivedula-09/rishi-vedula-mridangam-portfolio/adithalam-korvai.md

 A korvai usually follows this format:

-pattern → repeat → repeat → final landing
+pattern → repeated sequence → final landing

 Each repetition must stay aligned with the tala cycle, and the final phrase must land correctly on the starting beat.